Query Driven-Graph Neural Networks for Community Search: From Non-Attributed, Attributed, to Interactive Attributed: EXPERIMENTS

 \subsubsection{Data Sets}

-To thoroughly evaluate the performance of \QD, we conduct experimental studies on 9 attributed graphs.
-The graph statistics are presented in Table \ref{tab:statis}.
-The first six networks: Cornell, Texas, Washington, Wisconsin, Cora and Citeseer, are publication citation networks.
-Each attribute describes the absence/presence of one word in this publication.
-All these graphs can be found at the website\footnote{https://linqs.soe.ucsc.edu/data}.
-Facebook \cite{McAuleyL12} is a social network where nodes are users and edges are friend relationships.
-It contains 8 ego-networks shown in Table \ref{tab:statis}.
+To thoroughly evaluate the performance of our framework, we conduct experimental studies on 15 attributed graphs.
+Table~\ref{tab:statis} reports the dataset statistics.
+The first six networks, Cornell, Texas, Washington (Washt), Wisconsin (Wiscs), Cora and Citeseer, are publication citation networks.
+Each attribute describes the absence/presence of one word in a publication.
+All these graphs can be found at LINQS website\footnote{https://linqs.soe.ucsc.edu/data}.
+Reddit \cite{hamilton2017inductive} is an online discussion website where each vertex is a post and an edge links two posts if they have comments from the same user.
+Facebook \cite{McAuleyL12} is a social network where vertices are users and edges are friend relationships.
+It contains 8 ego-networks with different attributes as shown in Table \ref{tab:statis}.
 We consider each ego-network as an independent data set.
-All data sets contain the groundtruch communittes.
+All data sets contain ground-truth communities.